karaditya461-2005/karaditya461-2005/README.md

-# 👋 Hey there, I'm Karaditya!
+# 👋 Hey there, I'm Aditya Kar!

 Welcome to my GitHub profile!
 I'm a **passionate developer** on a journey to master web development and emerging technologies.
 Currently exploring the vast world of coding and building cool projects that solve real problems.